 Hopefully none of us will ever have a blanket with such a large long curve as in these photos!
-I manipulated my flat blanket to look that way for demonstration, but if either curved photo was real I seriously doubt whether I could have forced it to lay completely flat when opened.
-By simply doing frequent ‘fold checks’ we can make adjustments as soon as the folded blanket’s tips, the last few rounds we did, move up or down a little.
+I manipulated my flat blanket to make look that way for demonstration but, if either curved photo was real, I seriously doubt whether I could have forced it to lay completely flat when open.
+By doing frequent ‘fold checks’ we can make adjustments as soon as the folded blanket’s tips, the last few rounds we did, move up or down a little.
 I find this slight change shows before cupping or rippling becomes obvious on the open blanket.

 BTW – I think Bernat Softee Baby is a particularly Niiice yarn – so Smooth and, like the name says, Soft!! – a joy to work with.